lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-09-Quaternions.md

 ### Scalar multiplication: a vector space

 The development continues, following the HOL Light original while continually looking for opportunities to instantiate an appropriate type class.
 Next is to show that quaternions are a vector space, so we instantiate `real_vector`.
-The (overloaded) scalar multiplication operator is called `scaleR` and its co-recursive definition is self-explanatory.
+The (overloaded) scalar multiplication operator is called `scaleR` and its corecursive definition is self-explanatory.
 The required properties (which amount to linearity) have a one line proof.

 <pre class="source">